slashinfty/nincid/README.md

 Soon!

 ## Skins
 Built-in skins are the minimalist versions of the NES, SNES, N64, and GameCube from [Proximity Sound](https://proximitysound.com/skins/).
+There is an additional Super Game Boy console skin in the colors of the original Game Boy.

 Local skin compatibility is a work in progress.